 The novel, which has never been published in English, is an allegorical tale of Polish peasant life in the early days of World War II.
 The book unfolds like a 20th century folk tale, narrating a farm boy’s bumpy journey to manhood.
 The boy goes to fight with the partisans after the German invasion and his patriotic duty compels him to kill two neighbors he’s known all his life.
 As he faces decisions about life and death for others, his story becomes a parable on the complex truths of existence and dignity.

-Music is composed by Frank London of The Klezmatics.
+Music for King Executioner is composed by Frank London of The Klezmatics.

 Set and costumes are designed Theresa Linnihan.
 Lighting is designed by Federico Restrepo.

 The actor/puppeteers are Michelle Beshaw, Deborah Farrel Beshaw, John Farelle Beshaw, Joseph Garner, Miles Jackson, Theresa Linnihan and Christopher Scheer.
 The musicians are Jason Candler (clarinet), Nick Gianni (bass) and Hannah Temple (accordion).

 ABOUT CZECHOSLOVAK-AMERICAN MARIONETTE THEATER

 Vit Horejs, an emigre from Prague, founded Czechoslovak-American Marionette Theatre (CAMT) in 1990, utilizing century-old Czech puppets which he found at Jan Hus Church on East 74th Street.
 His trademark is using puppets of many sizes, from six-inch toy marionettes to twelve-foot rod puppets which double as scenery.
 CAMT is dedicated to preserving and presenting traditional and not-so-traditional puppetry.
 Horejs is a proud recipient of New York Foundation for the Arts 2012-13 fellowship.